Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Results

 \subsection{Systematic Coverage Failure}

 Across all 1,664 comparisons, frontier LLMs achieve a mean calibrated coverage of \textbf{15.9\%}, meaning predicted ranges contain the true algorithmic mean fewer than 1 in 6 times.
 This represents an 84.1\% failure rate.
 The 7$\times$ spread between Claude (39.4\%) and Qwen (5.8\%) indicates substantial model-level variance but even the best-performing model achieves coverage far below what would constitute reliable algorithm selection guidance.
-Table~\ref{tab:coverage_by_model} reports per-model results.
-Failure is not driven by a single algorithm or metric: all four algorithms and all four metrics fall below 21\% coverage (Table~\ref{tab:coverage_marginals}) and the 39\% relative gap between Recall (18.8\%) and Precision (13.5\%) suggests LLMs systematically overestimate true positive rates while underestimating false positives, consistent with retrieving optimistic benchmark summaries rather than reasoning about error structure \citep{xiong2023can}.
+Table~\ref{tab:model_coverage} reports per-model results.

+Failure is not driven by a single algorithm or metric.
+All four algorithms and all four metrics fall below 21\% coverage (Table~\ref{tab:coverage_marginals}) and the 39\% relative gap between Recall (18.8\%) and Precision (13.5\%) suggests LLMs systematically overestimate true positive rates while underestimating false positives, consistent with retrieving optimistic benchmark summaries rather than reasoning about error structure \citep{xiong2023can}.
 FCI's 11.3\% coverage, the lowest of any algorithm, reflects a specific difficulty with PAG-structured output and correctness-guarantee reasoning.
-The algorithm$\times$metric interaction reveals a further dissociation that we return to as memorization evidence in Section~\ref{sec:memorization_probes}.

 Claude's above-random performance warrants closer examination.
 Cross-algorithm breakdown reveals that Claude's synthetic coverage boost is highly algorithm-specific: $+18.8\%$ for FCI, $+24.3\%$ for NOTEARS, $+16.0\%$ for PC but $-16.0\%$ for LiNGAM (Table~\ref{tab:claude_algorithm_breakdown}).
 This 40.3 percentage point range of variation rules out a general synthetic data difficulty effect.
-The algorithm-specific nature, with LiNGAM uniquely showing degradation on synthetic data, is the hallmark of pattern matching against benchmark statistics rather than principled reasoning about algorithm behavior.
+The algorithm-specific nature, with LiNGAM uniquely showing degradation on synthetic data, points to pattern matching against benchmark statistics rather than principled reasoning about algorithm behavior.
 Claude also shows the strongest range width compression of all models (0.26$\times$ ratio; Table~\ref{tab:range_width}).